 The policy documents of Burlington House School are revised and published periodically in good faith.
 They are inevitably subject to revision.
 On occasions a significant revision, although promulgated in school separately, may have to take effect between the re-publication of a set of policy documents.
 Care should therefore be taken to ensure, by consultation with the Senior Leadership Team, that the details of any policy document are still effectively current at a particular moment.

 THE WELFARE, HEALTH AND SAFETY OF PUPILS

 STANDARD 3

-This document has been updated based on the following documents:
+This document is written and updated based on the following documents, legislation and guidance:

-KCSIE (September 2023)
+KCSIE (2024)

-Working together to safeguard children (2018)
+Working together to safeguard children (2023)

 Preventing and tackling bullying (2017)